What will this project do?

 - Reduce air pollution on local streets by diverting traffic to the new expressway.

 - Contribute to the Marine View Drive bridge-replacement project, which removes a fish passage barrier and restores and enhances the stream bed and banks.
-Construction of this project is underway.
-See construction photos.

 - Contribute to the Des Moines Creek Basin capital improvement projects that will improve water quality and stream health.